How to Tell If Someone Truly Appreciates a Photographer's Work

 Most good and experienced photographers would want to do shoots that are more creative or uncommon.
 With that, many concepts may require revealing some skin or at least not being wrapped up.

-Unfortunately, most of the model-wannabes have confused between wanting to become a model or influencer; they actually want to be the latter.
+Unfortunately, most of the aspiring models have confused between wanting to become a model or influencer; they actually want to be the latter.
 Therefore, most of them mainly need photographs to be uploaded into their social media accounts or blogs - they don't see the need to be versatile in modelling.
 As a result, they would prefer to go for Garden shoots, requiring less time for discussion and almost any outfit that can cover themselves well.
 They mainly want themselves to be captured in their sweetest smiles.

-I have both good and bad luck when it comes to model-wannabes approaching me.
+I have both good and bad luck when it comes to aspiring models approaching me.
 While most of them are looking for casual shoot, which won't benefit a professional photographer much in his portfolio, I do have encountered some very trustful ones who have done art shoots with me.
 Most of these wonderful people haven't met me before and are new to modelling.

 Arranges time to shoot soon